intangere/Silk/README.md

     or the receiever can no longer read the messages.
 Both users have to be online for something like this to work.
   - SPHINCS(+)-256 Signatures for identity verification
+  - Use the one time exhanged key to seed a mersenee twister based on the key if the key isn't long enough to vernam cipher the text.
+Use that then to cipher the text.
+Probably pad the text too.
+  - Perhaps cipher the text with a seed attached randomly in the message before it's vernam ciphered and padded.
 </pre>